News Release, Calvert Marine Museum

 The Calvert Marine Museum collects, preserves, researches, and interprets the cultural and natural history of Southern Maryland.
 Established in 1970 in a modest facility, the museum moved to its present nine-acre site in 1975 and is committed to the preservation and interpretation of three themes: regional paleontology, estuarine life of the tidal Patuxent River and adjacent Chesapeake Bay, and maritime history of these waters.

-Dedicated to preserving Southern Maryland heritage, the museum’s educational programs reach over 16,000 children each year.
+Dedicated to preserving Southern Maryland heritage, the museum’s educational programs serve over 25,000 people each year.
 Visitation topped 87,000 last year and that number grows consistently.
 The waterfront location and nearby Calvert Cliffs provide the perfect setting for the environmental and cultural interpretation of the Patuxent River, Chesapeake Bay, and surrounding area.

 Join with colleagues and co-workers to form a powerful community of caring and pledge your support for the Combined Federal Campaign of the National Capital Area.

 The Southern Maryland Chronicle is a local, small business entrusted to provide factual, unbiased reporting to the Southern Maryland Community.
 While we look to local businesses for advertising, we hope to keep that cost as low as possible in order to attract even the smallest of local businesses and help them get out to the public.
 We must also be able to pay employees(part-time and full-time), along with equipment, and website related things.
 We never want to make the Chronicle a “pay-wall” style news site.